 Farmer, Charles M.; Lund, Adrian K.

-Driver death rates for consecutive model years of vehicle models without design changes were used to estimate the vehicle aging effect and, then, the death rates that would have been expected if the entire fleet had remained unchanged from the 1985 calendar year.
+Driver death rates for consecutive model years of vehicle models without design changes were used to estimate the vehicle aging effect and the death rates that would have been expected if the entire fleet had remained unchanged from the 1985 calendar year.
 These calendar year estimates are taken to be the combined effect of road environment and motorist behavioral changes, with the difference between them and the actual calendar year driver fatality rates reflecting the effect of changes in vehicle design and distribution of vehicle types.
-The effects of vehicle design changes by model year were estimated for cars, SUVs, and pickups by computing driver death rates for model years 1984–2009 during each of their first three full calendar years of exposure, and comparing with the expected rates if there had been no design changes.Results:
+The effects of vehicle design changes by model year were estimated for cars, SUVs, and pickups by computing driver death rates for model years 1984–2009 during each of their first 3 full calendar years of exposure and comparing with the expected rates if there had been no design changes.Results: